Service Learning Courses

 The Learning Plan is considered a service learning teaching tool and is most effective when used as a part of the course materials, and integrated into the discussions about the service-learning placement(s), before, during and after the service.
 The Learning Plan must be retained by the faculty member with the grade book in compliance with CSU policy.

 SJS4 user guides are located on the Center for Community Learning & Leadership website.

 Best Practices: SJSU follows the “Best Practices for Managing Risk in Service-Learning [pdf]” provided by the CSU Office of Community Service (2002).

-Compliance Monitoring: CCLL, under the direction of the Office of Student and Faculty Success, will monitor compliance with the SL policy and report discrepancies to the Office of Provost or Designee.
+Compliance Monitoring: CCLL, under the direction of the Office of Undergraduate Education, will monitor compliance with the SL policy and report discrepancies to the Office of Provost or Designee.

 Contact: CCLL staff are available to assist with service-learning procedures, pedagogy, and course development.

 No course (or section) should be tagged with the CSLI/HIP Attribute unless it has completed this Service-Learning designation approval process.

 In Curriculog (instructions linked) complete the High Impact Practice Course Tag Form, upload an accessible syllabus, and a one-page document answering the questions below.

 - How will students be introduced to service learning pedagogy?